Build Log

 Conclusions

-1. AI can translate natural language intent directly into correct LLVM IR across multiple domains (scalars, strings, arrays, programs)
+1. Generation Zero (Phases 1–5) proved that AI can translate natural language intent directly into correct LLVM IR across multiple domains — scalars, strings, arrays, programs

 3. Behavioral repair is possible: when tests fail, the bridge diagnoses the issue and the compiler fixes the IR